vcanales/wdm/README.md

 # wdm-cli

+**DISCLAIMER: This project is currently in progress and under active development.
+Features, documentation, and functionality may change or be incomplete.**

 **wdm-cli** is a command-line tool for managing WordPress plugin dependencies.
 It provides a decentralized alternative that empowers authors with control over where they store their plugins and gives users more granular control over their dependencies.
 With **wdm-cli**, you can specify exact versions, repositories (including private ones), and manage your WordPress projects' dependencies with greater flexibility.

 ## Table of Contents